Social Anxiety in Adolescence: Social Phobia & Mental Health

 Teens normally establish social patterns during adolescence

-Many people establish lifelong patterns of behavior during adolescence, and if they are consumed with a social phobia or social anxiety, those patterns may be unhealthy.
-While these patterns can often be changed later with substantial psychotherapy and dedicated effort, setting healthy habits for social interaction early in life can lead to a happier, more well-adjusted, functional adulthood.
+Many people establish lifelong patterns of behavior during adolescence, and if they are consumed with a social phobia, social threat, or socially anxious adolescents tendencies, those patterns and negative aspects may be unhealthy.
+While these patterns can often be changed later with substantial psychotherapy and dedicated effort, setting healthy habits for social interaction, and peer and romantic relationships, early in life can lead to a happier, more well-adjusted, functional adulthood supported by a positive social environment.

 Adolescents may try to hide their anxious feelings due to shame

 You may not notice that your child has social anxiety for a while.
 Teenagers may feel ashamed that they aren’t comfortable in public or worry they will be judged for their fears.
-Pay attention to how your teenager behaves in social situations, in public, and when meeting new people.
+They may engage in risk-taking to mask discomfort.
+You may notice group differences in how teens cope and observe lapses in attention control.
+Pay attention to your child’s mental health needs and how your teenager behaves in social situations, in public, and when meeting new people.
 This may give you some insight into their comfort level with interpersonal interactions.

 The social anxiety of adolescence is usually more than simple shyness